0xInfection/Bludger/README.md

 - Open a pull request
 - Spread the word

-Parasite is licensed under the BSD 3-Clause License, see [LICENSE](LICENSE) for more information.
+Bludger is licensed under the BSD 3-Clause License, see [LICENSE](LICENSE) for more information.

 ### Final Words
 This tool was intended to make lives easier.
 Whether you are a guy who cannot afford a VPS to run a monitoring setup on, or someone who just wants to multitask on a wholly different level, this tool is for everyone.
 If you know what you're doing, an entirely new world of possibilities to level up your productivity waits ahead of you!